gman223/gman223-UofT-Cybersec-Project1/README.md

 - **Increase virtual memory/Use more memory**: Increases the maximum available memory to the ELK container.
 - **Download and launch a docker elk container**:  Downloads and launches an ELK container on target machine and states ports in use.

+**Using `nano`, update the hosts files in /etc/ansible to include:

+Note: Names of Virtual Machines must correspond with the hosts in the .yml file.
+This is how you will specify which machine to install the ELK server on versus which to install Filebeat on.
+`[webservers]
+10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+10.0.0.7 ansible_python_interpreter=/usr/bin/python3

+[elk]
+10.1.0.4 ansible_python_interpreter=/usr/bin/python3`
+Update the *ansible.cfg* to include:

+Note: ansible.cfg is a User config file, which overrides the default config if present.
+`remote_user = ansible`
+Update the filebeat-config.yml file to include:

+At line 1106:
+`hosts: ["10.1.0.4:9200"]
+username: "elastic"
+password: "changeme"
+At line 1806:
+host: "10.1.0.4:5601"`
+Run the playbook

+ansible-playbook /etc/ansible/elk.yml

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![ELK Instance](https://github.com/gman223/gman223-UofT-Cybersec-Project1/blob/main/Images/elk-running.JPG)